Helping Canadians Get Out of Debt

 - In 2018, over 125,000 Canadians filed for consumer-insolvency and over half (56 percent) filed as a consumer proposal.

-- MNP Ltd., accounting firm reported that 46 percent of Canadians are $200 away from financial insolvency at any given month end.
+- MNP Ltd., accounting firm reported that 46 percent of Canadians are C$200 away from financial insolvency at any given month end.

-- Issues flexible, unsecured loans of up to $15,000 with interest rates between 18.99 percent and 24.99 percent for qualified consumers.
+- Issues flexible, unsecured loans of up to C$15,000 with interest rates between 18.99 percent and 24.99 percent for qualified consumers.

-- Marble’s loan default rate is less than half than that reported by other under banks offering traditional loan products.
+- Marble Lending’s loan default rate is less than half of the rate reported by other under banks offering traditional loan products.

 - Management, directors and insiders notably own approximately 33 percent of the company’s common shares.

 Canada’s Debt Problem

 Debt levels in Canada have been on the rise for decades.
 Since 1990, Canada’s level of indebtedness has more than doubled to a record 178 percent of income, making individuals more susceptible to situations that lead to insolvency.
-This has led to the development of an annual Canadian consumer-insolvency market worth over $15 billion in debt liabilities.
+This has led to the development of an annual Canadian consumer-insolvency market worth over C$15 billion in debt liabilities.
 The market is growing rapidly in Canada due to high living costs and a rise in interest rates.

 There are two types of insolvency: bankruptcy and consumer proposal.
 A consumer proposal is a formal, legally binding process that is administered by a LIT.
 In this process, the LIT will work with you to develop a “proposal”—an offer to pay creditors a percentage of what is owed to them, extend the time you have to pay off debts or both.
 The term of a consumer proposal cannot exceed five years.
 Payments are made through the LIT, and the LIT uses that money to pay each of your creditors.

 Filing for bankruptcy or submitting a consumer proposal will hurt a person’s credit score, which will affect that individual’s ability to secure loans in the future.
 It can take up to eight years to rebuild an individual’s credit score after filing a consumer proposal.
-To help its clients get back on their feet, Marble has developed a solution that allows its clients to restore their credit score, typically within two to three years.
+To help its clients get back on their feet, Marble Lending has developed a solution that allows its clients to restore their credit score, typically within two to three years.